You can control your history and other browsing data, like saved form entries.

 Delete your browsing data

-If you sync a type of data, deleting it on your computer will delete it everywhere it's synced.
+If you sync a type of data, like history or passwords, deleting it on your computer will delete it everywhere it's synced.
 It'll be removed from other devices and your Google Account.

 - On your computer, open Chrome.

 - At the top right, click More .

 - Click More tools Clear browsing data.

 - Choose a time range, like Last hour or All time.